magnatronus/reacttask/README.md

 Each domain consist of one or more of the following:

-- *models dir* - this is where the models are kept for the domain
+- *models dir* - this is where the models for the domain are defined
 - *ui dir* - the main UI for the domain page is kept here
-- *widget dir* - if any widgets are required for domain use only they are put here
+- *widget dir* - if any widgets/components are required for domain use only they are put here

 This structure makes the domains portable across projects without too much need for re-writing.